 Bond Ultimate Eczema Relief 2% Colloidal Oatmeal with limited relief.

-bottle), which keeps getting recommended by Support Group members, some even
+(green bottle), which keeps getting recommended by Support Group

-sprinkling it on sheets at night.
-I just bought
+members, some even sprinkling it on sheets at night.
+It doesn't seem to

 - Zinc Oxide.
 Several users highly recommended